Visit the National Archives Museum

 - The National Archives Shop is open daily, 10 am to closing.

-- The National Archives Experience is ADA compliant and is therefore accessible to all persons.
+- The National Archives Museum is ADA compliant and is therefore accessible to all persons.
 A limited number of manual wheelchairs are available for visitors on a first-come, first-serve basis.

 - Photography is prohibited in the theater and exhibit areas.